wavefrontHQ/docs/pages/doc/logging_proxy_configurations.md

 </tbody>
 </table>

-### Properties for VMware Cloud Services Platform Users
+### Properties for VMware Cloud Services Subscriptions

+{% include note.html content="All new Operations for Applications service subscriptions are onboarded to VMware Cloud services.
+The content in this section is valid for new subscribers.
+For information about original and new subscriptions and the differences between them, see [Subscription Types](subscriptions-differences.html)." %}

-If you are using logs through the VMware Cloud Services Platform, you have access to both Aria Operations for Logs and Aria Operations for Applications.
-Therefore, you need to provide the Aria Operations for Logs URL and token to send logs data and to see the data on the Logs Browser.
+VMware Cloud services provides access to both VMware Aria Operations for Logs and VMware Aria Operations for Applications.
+Therefore, to send logs data and see the data on the Operations for Applications Logs Browser, you must configure the proxy with the Operations for Logs URL and token.

 <table style="width: 100%;">
   <thead>